pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 - topologyKey: topology.kubernetes.io/zone
 ```

-Config above can make pods of same component even spread on different zones and nodes.
+The example configuration can make pods of the same component evenly spread on different zones and nodes.

-Now `topologySpreadConstraints` only support `topologyKey` field.
-Config above will expand as below in pod spec.
+Currently, `topologySpreadConstraints` only supports the configuration of the `topologyKey` field.
+In the pod spec, the above example configuration will be automatically expanded as follows:

 ```yaml
 topologySpreadConstrains: